Sanctus-Fortis/CS260/notes.md

 ### important lessons
 I had to relearn how to structure an html file.
 That means relearning what <body> <nav> <main> and <footer> are for as well as how to render tables in html.
 I hadn't realized how rusty I am.

+## CSS
+I first tried to determine the feel I want.
+I made the image from the home page a background on all non application pages and gave the navbar some style.
+The login and register forms got moved into boxes and cleaned up as well.

+### Character Builder
+This will use a different background, perhaps an image of a barracks interior or something similar.
+The idea is a darker image so that the UI for the builder stands out a bit more.

+### Leaderboards
+The original idea was that this would pull information from the game in real time as the websocket requirement but this may need to be reworked.
+I'll CSS the page up anyways.